 4. It helps to protect you against bowel cancer…

-‘The evidence from SACN confirms that plenty of fibre in our diet helps to protect against bowel cancers, including colon and rectal,’ says Juliette.
+‘The evidence from Scientific Advisory Committee on Nutrition (SACN) confirms that plenty of fibre in our diet helps to protect against bowel cancers, including colon and rectal,’ says dietician Juliette Kellow.

 5. …As well as type 2 diabetes

 ‘Type 2 diabetes is on the rise in the UK, but the SACN report found that higher intakes of dietary fibre are linked to a reduced risk of this condition,’ says Juliette.

 ‘Most of us immediately think of our digestive system when it comes to fibre, but there’s lots of evidence that a good fibre intake is beneficial for our heart, too,’ says Juliette.
 Evidence from the SACN reveals that a diet rich in dietary fibre is linked with a lower incidence of cardiovascular disease, heart attack and stroke.
 Wholegrains and higher intakes of fibre from cereals seem to have the greatest effect.
 Added to this, oat fibre helps to control blood cholesterol levels (good news as high cholesterol increases the risk of heart disease).